Track and Field Coach

 What are some good colleges for womens long & triple jumpers?

-Asked by Jumper almost 11 years ago
+Asked by Jumper over 11 years ago

 Any college where the coach has a record of developing champions or improving the performance of athletes.
 Look at the roster of the triple jumpers and long jumpers on the teams' roster and then research the athletes to see their progression.